 We are a biomedical and single-cell genomics lab in the biomedical engineering department of Cornell University (Ithaca, NY).
-Our mission is to develop and apply genomics-based medicine technologies to study and diagnose infectious and immune-related disease.
+Our mission is to develop and apply genomics-based medicine technologies to study and diagnose infectious and immune-mediated disease.

-We pursue research in two areas: i) We investigate technologies and applications of circulating cell-free DNA in diagnostic medicine.
-We have developed molecular assays to obtain sequence information from cell-free DNA, and computational methods to classify infectious and immune-related disease from cell-free DNA sequencing data.
-We have demonstrated applications of these technologies for the monitoring of urinary tract infection, solid-organ transplant rejection, inflammatory bowel disease and graft-versus-host disease. ii) We investigate single-cell and spatial sequencing technologies, including technologies developed in-house, to study infection in native, complex tissues and to spatially profile host-microbiome interactions.
 Our research brings approaches from biophysics and genomics to biomedicine.

+We pursue research in two areas: i) Liquid biopsies for infectious and immune-mediated disease: We investigate technologies and applications of circulating cell-free DNA in diagnostic medicine.
+We have developed molecular assays to obtain rich, sequence information from cell-free DNA in blood and urine, and computational methods to classify infectious and immune-mediated disease from cell-free DNA sequencing data.
+We have demonstrated applications of these technologies in the monitoring of infection, host tissue injury due to infection, solid-organ transplant rejection, and graft-versus-host disease. ii) Digital spatial profiling of microbiomes and infection in complex tissues:We investigate single-cell and spatial sequencing technologies, including technologies developed in-house, to study infection in native, complex tissues and to spatially profile host-microbiome interactions.